DIAGNOdent Early Tooth Decay Detection

 Face Value Dental can help to safeguard and preserve your teeth while providing you with the earliest possible detection.
 Promising early cavities detection, the DIAGNOcam also allows your dentist to use the latest techniques for restoring teeth.

 KaVo DIAGNOcam uses the structures of the tooth as light conductors.
-Simultaneously, a digital video camera, captures the context.
+Simultaneously, a digital video camera captures the context.

 The device emits a pulsed beam of a defined wavelength that is directed onto the tooth.
 The presence of a tooth decay stimulates an altered wavelength of the fluorescent light, which DiagnoDent picks up as an acoustic signal.

 Yes.
 The device provides an accurate reading detecting cavities in both primary and permanent teeth.

 Although the fluoride ingredient in toothpastes and water has strengthened the teeth enamel and made them more resistant to decay, it fails to offer effective protection for the pits and valleys.

-The use of conventional diagnostic tools like x-rays may not offer sufficient coverage to detect cavities in these regions when they are hidden from specific angles of views.
+The use of conventional diagnostic methods such as x-rays may not be accurate enough to detect cavities, especially in regions when they are hidden from specific angles of view.
 It should be noted, however, that while DiagnoDent is used to find cavities on the teeth surface, X-rays are able to probe deeper on the roots as well as in between teeth.

 To book your appointment, please give us a call on (07) 3221 0677.
 Our friendly team is committed to providing you with high quality care.

 Go back to general dentistry